Netherlands - Social Security Insights | Workia

 Treaties

-The Netherlands has social security agreements with all European Economic Area countries and more than 25 non EEA countries, including the US, Australia, China, Japan and Canada.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
+The Netherlands has social security agreements with all European Economic Area countries and more than 25 non EEA countries, including the UK, US, Australia, China, Japan and Canada.
+These agreements determine which country must levy social security contributions and provide benefits, and prevent social security being levied twice on the same income.
 Most inbounds expatriates to Netherlands therefore continue to pay home country social security rather than Netherlands contributions.
+Most agreements allow for up to five years of continued home country coverage, but in the case of the UK, this is limited to two years.
+Special rules apply to individuals working in the Netherlands and other EEA countries (plus the UK) on a regular basis.

 Exemptions

-The 30% ruling for expatriates and other deductions do not generally have the effect of reducing NL social security due to contributions being integrated with the lowest income tax bands.
+The 30% ruling for expatriates and other deductions do not generally have the effect of reducing NL social security due to social tax contributions being integrated with the lowest income tax band.

 Administration

 Netherlands Social Security contributions are integrated with the income tax regime.
-Other contributions for the five main elements of social security are calculated and collected through payroll.
+Contributions for the five main elements of social security are calculated and collected through payroll.

 Benefits

-Benefit entitlements for those working in the Netherlands are most frequently covered by EU social security regulations.
+Benefit entitlements for those working in the Netherlands are usually covered by EU social security regulations.
 These provide that even while continuing to pay contributions in the home country, if covered by an A1 certificate, Netherlands benefits can generally be accessed.
-From a retirement point of view, if contributions have been paid in the Netherlands, these will deliver a pro-rata Dutch pension which can be drawn from age 66 (from 2023).
+From a retirement point of view, if contributions have been paid in the Netherlands, these will deliver a pro-rata Dutch pension which can be drawn from age 67.
+Full pension entitlements are dependent on an individual having made fifty years of contributions.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.